-- Anna Degteva: Coordinating Lead Author for AACA Barents Chapter 6 Impact Assessment.
-Also including other contributions to the AACA Barents Chapter teams (Lead Authors, Corresponding Authors). - Svein D. Mathiesen: Participant in the Arctic Council Task Force on Strenghtening Scientific Cooperation in the Arctic. - Anders Oskal: Governing Committee and Council Member of the Arctic Economic Council.
+- Svein D. Mathiesen: Participant in the Arctic Council Task Force on Strenghtening Scientific Cooperation in the Arctic and preparation for ASM2. - Anders Oskal: Governing Committee and Council Member of the Arctic Economic Council.

 3.5.5.2 UArctic EALÁT Institute at ICR ()